amankmeena/devconnect/README.md

 - **Responsiveness:**
   The project already uses Tailwind CSS for a responsive layout.
 Further improvements and testing for responsiveness across all devices are planned for future releases.

+## Disclaimer

+- **Demo Content:**
+  Some blogs, projects, and testimonials are sample/demo entries included for UI demonstration purposes only.
+They do not represent real clients or actual work.
+- **Contact Form:**
+  The contact form is currently a work in progress and may not send messages yet.
+Future updates will enable full functionality.

 ## License

 This project is for personal portfolio use.
 Feel free to fork and adapt for your own portfolio.

 ---
-© {Current Year} Aman Meena.
+© 2025 Aman Meena.
 All rights